AgnieszkaMucha/ProbabilityStatistics/index.md

 # Introduction to probability, statistics and data handling

 ### Lectures
-Lectures are held on Wednesdays at 9:40  till 11:10 in room 225 building D10 (Reymonta 19).
+Lectures are held on Thursdays at 8  till 9:30 in room 225 building D10 (Reymonta 19).
 First meeting: 6th of October, see Unitime.
 - What is statistic for?
 Conditional probability [Lecture](/FILES/stat_1.pdf)
 - Random variable [Lecture](/FILES/stat_2.pdf)
 - 2D Random Variable, standard RV, Chebyshev’s inequality [Lecture](/FILES/stat_3.pdf)